PayBy/botim-money-docs/docs/2_Online Payment Integration/overview.md

 **In-person payment**

-`POS` - Contact our sales to apply and install POS. bd@payby.com
+`POS` - Contact our sales to apply and install POS. bd@astratech.ae